roadnarrows-robotics/rnr-sdk/README.md

 The rnr-sdk git repository holds software packages that support the RoadNarrows Robotics products, sensors, and intelligent systems.

+Originally the RNR SDK were separate git repositories.
+At end-of-life, the kits were loosely integrated into one repository.

+See MakeAll to make all kits.

 [![Logo][rnlogo]The rnr-sdk wiki][wiki]

 ## Access